holoviz-dev/pyctdev/background.md

 Other things:

-* doit's a bit general/low level (although the idea is that pyct helps)
+* doit's a bit general/low level (although the idea is that pyctdev helps)

 * can be awkward to develop tasks (although the idea is we don't have